-The main theme of this article is to explain how many properties of Wiener and pinned Wiener measure on path and loop groups can be traced back to the fact that the path group of interest is flat in the sense of Riemannian geometry, see Corollary 1.11 below.
+The main theme of this article is to explain how many properties of Wiener and pinned Wiener measure on path and loop groups can be traced back to the fact that the path group of interest is flat in the sense of Riemannian geometry, see Corollary 1.12 below.
 This point of view is often best understood using certain heuristic type path integral arguments for Wiener measure.
 As such, it is useful to give heuristic theorems (labelled as Meta-Theorems below) and heuristic proofs (labelled as Meta-Proofs below) of many of the results.
-Nevertheless we will always give a corresponding honest theorem capturing the "content" of the intuitive Meta-Theorem.
+Nevertheless we will (except for one exception) give corresponding honest theorems capturing the "content" of each of the intuitive Meta-Theorems.
 Similarly, along with all Meta-Proofs of honest theorems, we will give references to the literature containing a rigorous proof.
+Primarily this is a survey article, however Theorem 2.4 below is new along with many of the explanations of previously known results.